-CPAP in Chicago
+CPAP

 Continuous Positive Airway Pressure (CPAP) is the leading therapy for sleep apnea.
 Patients wear a face or nasal mask during sleep directing positive airflow into the throat and/or nasal passage to keep the airway open.
 Research shows that CPAP decreases daytime sleepiness, especially in those who have moderate to severe sleep apnea.